-- seek positive return while reducing the risk of capital losses over the medium term through exposure to global debt markets: - understand the portfolio may have significant exposure to higher risk assets (such as high yield, emerging market debt and MBS/ABS) and are willing to accept those risks in search of potential higher returns; - are looking to use it as part of an investment portfolio and not as a complete investment plan.
+- seek positive return while reducing the risk of capital losses over the medium term through exposure to global debt markets; - understand the portfolio may have significant exposure to higher risk assets (such as high yield, emerging market debt and MBS/ABS) and are willing to accept those risks in search of potential higher returns; - are looking to use it as part of an investment portfolio and not as a complete investment plan.

 Performance fee Method: high water mark.
 Cap: none.
+Reference period: whole life of Fund

-Dealing Requests received before 14:30 CET on any Valuation Day will be processed that
+Dealing Requests received before 14:30 CET on any Valuation Day will be processed that day.